vbhat1976/terraform-workshop/exercises/05/README.md

-# Interacting with Providers
+# Exercise #5: Interacting with Providers

 Providers are plugins that Terraform uses to understand various external APIs and cloud providers.
 Thus far in this workshop, we've used the AWS provider.
-In this exercise we are going to create s3 buckets in multiple regions in a single terraform working directory.
-Running multiple providers in a single project is nifty but not always the recommended approach.
-For example, it may be more reasonable to use the remote_state features to access values in each module.
+In this exercise, we're going to modify the AWS provider we've been using to create our bucket in a different region.

 ### Add the second provider